Mshishegar/bitcoin/doc/Successful.payment.ika.motto.md

 Mr. Ika Motto

-* The amount of $2390 was successfully paid and registered.
+* The amount of $210 was successfully paid and registered.

-* The amount of 210 dollars of the license fee remains
+The payment of $2,600 was completed.

+* The transfer license Live token generation has been activated for your project in the blockchain.
   #